JonnyJD/python-discid/README.rst

 - The API is incomplete.
   I will complete it when the base API is decided and stable.
-- The Documentation missing.
-  It will be created when the base API works.

 For other things you can submit tickets at `Github`_.
 The API is still subject to change.